What is Memphis Design Style and Why It Is Back

 Mykonos Daybed Ruby

-At the 2022 Triennale Milano, the Memphis Milano Collective showcased more than 200 objects and pieces of furniture designed and produced from 1981 to 1986 in an exhibition named Memphis Again.
-The exhibition curated by Christoph Radl points out that the Memphis Design style remains an iconic concept until nowadays.
+At the 2022 Triennale Milano, the Memphis Milano Collective showcased more than 200 objects and pieces of furniture designed and produced from 1981 to 1986 in a Memphis Again exhibition.
+Christoph Radl curated the exhibition, highlighting that the Memphis Design style remains an iconic concept today.

 Now that you know what is Memphis Design Style and why it is back, embrace the trend.
 Discover 5 Memphis Milano projects to inspire your journey through the style.